 Teacher standards and accreditation

-Our Initial Teacher Education courses feature a foundational first year to allow to strengthen your professional literacy and numeracy.
-You will also have flexibility and time to decide on your teaching specialisation.
-We test numeracy and literacy skills at the beginning of the degree and offer individualised support, and ongoing diagnostic testing, to give you the confidence to pass the compulsory literacy and numeracy test at the end of your course.
+We test numeracy and literacy skills at the beginning of our Initial Teacher Education courses and offer individualised support to help you pass the compulsory test.
+You must also pass the compulsory literacy and numeracy test at the end of your course.

 Teaching Academies of Professional Practice

-Made up of Bendigo South East Secondary College (lead school); Eaglehawk Secondary College; Werona College Bendigo, and Bendigo Senior Secondary College.
+Includes Bendigo South East Secondary College (lead school), Eaglehawk Secondary College, Werona College Bendigo and Bendigo Senior Secondary College.

 Rural Victoria TAPP

-Involving several clusters of rural schools and a partnership with both Federation University and the Country Education Project.
+Includes several clusters of rural schools and partnerships with both Federation University and the Country Education Project.